UmerCodez/WebsocketCAM/README.md

 </div>

-The app broadcasts live camera frames as **JPEG** images over WebSocket connections, allowing multiple clients to connect concurrently and perform AI or computer vision processing in parallel.
+The app broadcasts live camera frames as **JPEG** images over WebSocket connections, where each **JPEG** image is received as a **byte array** through the WebSocket’s `onMessage` callback.
+The app supports multiple client connections, enabling each client to independently perform AI or computer vision processing in parallel.

 ## Displaying live camera stream using Python
 A simple Python example using OpenCV and WebSocket libraries to connect to the WebSocket CAM app and display the live camera stream.